From July 2011:

 11 September 2006

-Managing Age Diversity in the Advertising Industry
+Managing Age Diversity in the Advertising Industry05 November 2006

-Ignore the Research and Trust Your Gut
+Ignore the Research and Trust Your Gut01 May 2007

 Rance Crain Makes Perfect Sense Yet Again

-It makes all the sense in the world for ad makers (both clients and agencies) to be well-stocked with people who understand consumers, whether young people who fathom the mysteries of cyberspace, a good mixture of people who reflect the ethnic and cultural diversity of our country, and, yes, even older people who understand the vitality and buying power of the great gorge of baby boomers overtaking our land.
+It makes all the sense in the world for ad makers (both clients and agencies) to be well-stocked with people who understand consumers, whether young people who fathom the mysteries of cyberspace, a good mixture of people who reflect the ethnic and cultural diversity of our country, and, yes, even older people who understand the vitality and buying power of the great gorge of baby boomers overtaking our land.10 January 2008

-Diversity = Productivity
+Diversity = Productivity31 August 2009

-The Trouble with HR
+The Trouble with HR06 July 2011

-Diversity = Productivity Redux
+Diversity = Productivity Redux13 July 2011

 Non-Diversity = Solipsism